Peppermint chocolate sugar cookies shaped like snowflakes scream of winter! It’s delicious, pretty and perfectly festive for the season.

 I’m hopeful that this might just be the year for a snowy winter.
 I’m not looking for multiple blizzards or anything crazy but a few inches every now and then brings me some simple joy.
 It’s enough to make a snowman and settle in for some hot chocolate and cookies afterwards.

-While V has been obsessed with these very cool Star Wars snowflakes, I’ve been obsessed with the snowflake cookie cutters I picked up in a clearance sale last year.
+I’ve been obsessed with the snowflake cookie cutters I picked up in a clearance sale last year.
 They came in a set with three snowflake sizes plus smaller pieces to cut designs.(Just like the one you see here) You can even make interesting designs with other things if you look around your kitchen.
 For example, I made these small holes with a plastic straw and just snipped off the part of the straw with dough in it to make more holes.

 You can decorate these cookies anyway you want.
 I like to sprinkle them with shimmering gold and silver sugar.
 You could easily pipe on some royal icing too for some beautiful contrast with the chocolate cookie.

 - It’s important to chill the dough before cutting.
 This will help you cut them without getting dough stuck in the cutter.